 Who are three students you have had the privilege of teaching?

 Shahab Paranj, Derek David, and Michelangelo Rodriguez.

 The Hours Begin to Sing, Pentatone

 Citrus, Quadre Music Group

 If the Song Be Worth a Smile, Pentatone

 My 1st Symphony.

-Touted as “a heady and touching revelation” by the San Francisco Chronicle, and “alluring” by the East Bay Times, the music of composer David Garner (b.
-1954) reflects his historical knowledge, theatrical flair and humor.
-A full professor at the San Francisco Conservatory of Music, Garner has taught composition, chamber music and music theory there since 1979.
+Drawing from classical, neoclassical, jazz, rock, blues and non-Western traditions, the music of David Garner (b.
+1954) reflects a unique blend of musical genres.
+An alumnus and full professor at the San Francisco Conservatory of Music, Garner has taught composition, chamber music, music literature and music theory there since 1979.
 In 2007 he co-founded the award-winning Ensemble for These Times, which continues to gain recognition for innovative and original programming and recording.
-Trained as a pianist and cellist, he has performed on both the solo classical concert stage and in jazz-rock fusion bands.
-A composition autodidact, Garner’s recent accomplishments include the 2015 American Prize in Composition/Chamber Music, several Global Music Awards and most recently, the Del Sol’s performance of his String Quartet No. 1 has been showcased online with 3232 Music.
-The Del Sol recently premiered his piano quintet with pianist Dale Tsang.
-Garner’s works are recorded on the Pentatone and Centaur Records labels.
+Trained as a pianist and cellist, he has performed on both the solo classical concert stage and in various jazz-rock and blues bands.
+A composition autodidact, Garner won the 2015 American Prize in Composition/Chamber Music.
+His works have won several Global Music Awards.
+Garner’s works are recorded on Pentatone and Centaur Records and are featured online at 3232 Music.
 Numerous live performances of his works are available on YouTube. www.davidgarner.us